Baeldung Pro – Ops – NPI EA (cat = Baeldung on Ops)

 2. Running Single Command

-Docker Compose allows us to execute commands inside a Docker container.
-During the container startup, we can set any command via the command instruction.
+Docker Compose enables us to execute commands inside a Docker container.
+We can set any command to run during the container startup via the command instruction.

 Let’s take a look at a docker-compose.yml, which runs a simple command inside a container: